What's The Deal With

 The same issues that I mentioned before — mainly centering around the fact that you rarely know the dose in your beets or beet supplements — are still present, even despite fermentation.

-And then there is the glaring issue that fermented beets are good — great! even — but not enough to support complete health.
+And then there is the glaring issue that fermented beetroot benefits are good — great! even — but not enough to support complete health.

 To take a couple of popular examples: